 Falls Risk: Tips to Improve Patient Safety

-"...Try as we might, people do come to harm in ways that can be prevented.
-Hospital acquired infections, injuries from falls, bed sores and medical errors are examples of preventable harm that occur every day in healthcare organisations." – Dr Peter Pisters, Hospital News, 2016, January Edition
+“Don’t hurt me, heal me....Try as we might, people do come to harm in ways that can be prevented.
+Hospital acquired infections, injuries from falls, bed sores and medical errors are examples of preventable harm that occur every day in healthcare organisations." – Dr Peter Pisters.

 Falls are a common occurrence in care facilities and hospitals and cause unnecessary suffering and pain.
-Fortunately there are methods to reduce falls risk.
-This blog will teach you how.
+Fortunately there are methods to reduce falls risk - this blog shares evidence based tips to support you.

 Falls from Chairs & Wheelchairs

 Accidental falls from chairs and wheelchairs places huge strain on the patient, their family and on healthcare budgets in dealing with and treating these preventable injuries.